danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 - The name of the file

-As a comparison, VSCode's default status bar contains quite a bit more information.
+There's a lot more going on in the status bar in VSCode.

 - A remote host button
 - The current branch